mizzao/andrewmao.net/research.md

 ---
 ### Refereed publications

+Andrew Mao, Winter A. Mason, Siddharth Suri, and Duncan J. Watts. **An Experimental Study of Team Size and Performance on a Complex Task.** PLoS ONE 11(4):e0153048, 2016. [ [link](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0153048) ]

-Xi Alice Gao, Andrew Mao, Yiling Chen, and Ryan P. Adams. **Trick or Treat: Putting Peer Prediction to the Test. **In the_ 15th ACM Conference on Economics and Computation_ (EC 2014). [ <a href="https://dl.dropboxusercontent.com/u/13229094/papers/EC13_peerprediction.pdf" target="_blank">.pdf</a> ]  (This supersedes the COBE 2013 paper below.)
+Xi Alice Gao, Andrew Mao, Yiling Chen, and Ryan P. Adams. **Trick or Treat: Putting Peer Prediction to the Test. **In the _15th ACM Conference on Economics and Computation_ (EC 2014). [ <a href="https://dl.dropboxusercontent.com/u/13229094/papers/EC13_peerprediction.pdf" target="_blank">.pdf</a> ]  (This supersedes the COBE 2013 paper below.)

 Micah Sherr, Harjot Gill, Taher Aquil Saeed, Andrew Mao, William R. Marczak, Saravana Soundararajan, Wenchao Zhou, Boon Thau Loo, and Matt Blaze. **The Design and Implementation of the A3** **Application-Aware Anonymity Platform.** In _Elsevier Computer Networks_, 58:206-227, February 2014. [ [.bib](https://security.cs.georgetown.edu/~msherr/reviewed_bib.html#a3-net-journal) ]